chuck1/book_wood_oven/main.md

 Be confident that each part of your oven will work as intended.
 This document will hopefully answer alot of questions you will have.

+### Tools

+Consider buying a concrete mixer.
+If you can justify the cost (as opposed to renting), you will not regret having it.

+Consider buying a concrete vibrator.
+If you can get a cheap one for under $100, it is well worth being able to easily get good pours.
+This especially applies if you are casting your dome.

 # Overall design

 ## Ash Chute